olaide-5688/Search-Engine-Optimization-Portfolio-/outreach/02-recruitment-agency.md

 **Subject:** A Couple Of Website Improvements I Noticed

-Hi [Business] team,
+Hi A1 Personnel team,

-A consultant team with [X] years of combined experience and a genuine social following is a real credibility signal, most agencies your size can't say that.
+A consultant team with over 10 years of combined recruitment experience and a genuine 12,000+ social following is a real credibility signal, most agencies your size can't say that.

 I also spent a little time looking through your website.
 Overall it looks professional, but I noticed a few things that could be making it harder for visitors to become clients or candidates: